ixoja/repub/README.md

 # repub
 repub stands for "re-publisher".
-It is a pet project written by Ihor Khodzhaniiazov to try building a micro-service application, using such languages, tools and technologies as:
+It is a pet project written by Ihor Khodzhaniiazov to try building a microservice application, using such languages, tools and technologies as:
 - Go
 - Kafka
 - Redis